richardzeng1/simulated-file-system/README.md

 The algorithm is very extensive.
 Please see http://www.teach.cs.toronto.edu/~csc209h/fall/assignments/a2.html for more detail regarding the algorithm and project.

 Final Mark: 96.88%. <br />
-Note: Some code was starter code written my the staff of the University of Toronto.
+Note: Some code was starter code written by the staff of the University of Toronto.

 ### **Setup**
 1. Clone this repo